 Every seller on eBay must ensure they are maintaining a good quality service for their buyers.
 If a good standard is not maintained eBay could temporarily or permanently suspend a seller's account.
-Learn more about eBay's seller standards.

 Below are some tips for keeping your standards high on eBay.
 Customer service is so important, but we know these things can unintentionally slip within small teams so here is some advice on how to prevent this from happening: